6-Characteristics of progressive, liberal Christian-humanist churches and fake Bible teachers

 Joel Osteen (25 Million followers)

 Priscilla Shirer (1 Million followers)

 Steven Furtick (5 Million followers)

-3. Ecumenism and social activism is important to them
+3. Ecumenism and social activism are important to them

-They are impassioned with supporting social activism: world peace, gay freedom, transgender rights, and even the demonic BLM.
+They are passionate with supporting social activism: world peace, gay freedom, transgender rights, and even the demonic BLM.
 Today, there’s a lot of talk about embracing imperfection, culture, and belief.

 Sounds noble, but political moves like Pope Francis’ “one world peace” are feelers of the one-world government yet to come.
 There can never be an ecumenism between an idolatrous religion and the true body of Christ.

 4. They usually come from mega-churches filled with dazzling lights, sounds, and multiple cameras for optimum visual effects

 Pop Christian churches push an emotional experience.
 People are moved by the melody, even if the lyrics are more about us than God.
 In short, they’ve turned the church into entertainment.